 Consider Getting a Business Owner’s Policy for a Blanket Protection

 BOP or Business Owner’s Policy is an insurance plan that includes several different types of coverages.
 These are perfect if you don’t know the types of risks you need coverage for.
-The BOP is cost effective as it’s cheaper than getting the coverages individually.
+The BOP is cost-effective as it’s cheaper than getting the coverages individually.
 Your business also gets coverage from all sorts of eventualities from fire and natural disasters to liability coverage.
 For most small businesses getting a BOP is enough, others may need to supplement these policies with specific insurance plans based on the nature of their businesses.

 Minimize Risks to Reduce Insurance Premiums

 Safety initiatives go a long way in reducing insurance premiums.
 During the underwriting process, the insurance evaluator takes note of all the safety measures employed by the company.
-A safety measure or lack thereof heavily influence the insurance cost.
+A safety measure or lack thereof heavily influences the insurance cost.
 For example, a high-tech security system may earn you a lower premium rate for plans that cover theft.

 Judge a Policy by What it Does Not Cover